-The Kenyan government is planning to build an underwater museum in the shores near the town of Malindi dedicated to studying shipwrecks and marine life.
+The Kenyan government will partner with China to build Africa’s first underwater museum in the Indian Ocean dedicated to studying shipwrecks and marine life.

-Head of archaeology at the National Museums of Kenya (NMK) Caesar Bita said the museum, whose construction is set to begin soon, is expected to be fully operational in 2014 – making Kenya the first African country to establish such a facility.
+Mr Bita, the head of archaeology at the National Museums of Kenya (NMK), said the museum is expected to be fully operational in 2014 – making Kenya the first African country to establish such a facility.

-“Apart from studying shipwrecks, we will also be studying the marine life that exist in the Indian Ocean Coast,” Mr Bita told reporters.
+“Apart from studying shipwrecks, we will also be studying the marine life that exist in the Indian Ocean Coast,” Mr Bita said.

 There are 32 known shipwrecks along the Kenyan coastline, eleven of which have lain in the deep waters for more than half a century including Highland Lassie that sank in 1879 and Hamad and Sussex which sank in 1909.